ZackOcall/customer-cakery/README.md

 With the use of flexbox and media queries, **the site's design is responsive too all screen sizes.** Breakpoints have been implemented to vary sizes and positions of content so that they fit more in line with the new extra space allotted with the new size.

-When trying to make the images in the gallery responsive I cam upon a problem with flex box where due to the number of images the last image would stretch up to 3 images wide causing a drastic drop in quality, as such I implemented a flex grow of 0 which while make the quality of all images be much better.
+When trying to make the images in the gallery responsive I came upon a problem with flex box where due to the number of images the last image would stretch up to 3 images wide causing a drastic drop in quality, as such I implemented a flex grow of 0 which while make the quality of all images be much better.

 # Future Features